 Deb: Besides a small blue scarf that I noticed in one of your photos, I don’t see you wearing color.
 Have you ever worn brighter colors?
 Why did you decide to commit to a monochrome palette?

 Lyn: I always for the most part have worn a muted palette.
 The transition to black began about 25 years ago partly because I moved to New York City and partly because I became part of the art scene there.
 I have always loved uniforms and nun’s habits and those have been an influence.
 More recently as my hair has turned white I love the contrast between that and the monochrome.
 Quite frankly, bright colors do not aptly convey who I am.

 Deb: Your bio says “she walks a fine line between rebellion and convention because she has to.”
 Can you explain?

-Lyn: Well when you move in a world where you still have professional obligations, and you must persuade, convince, engage and influence there is a line.
+Lyn: Well when you move into a world where you still have professional obligations, and you must persuade, convince, engage and influence there is a line.
 The best way to describe it is that it means you walk into a meeting or a conference, and people notice you immediately.
 They say, “she looks different than anybody else here”.
 But they cannot say, even if they really want to, “she looks so inappropriate”.
 I love being right there.